Japan 'on the brink' as it struggles to hold back coronavirus

 Koike said junior high schools and high schools run by the metropolis would remain closed through May 6 after shutting at the start of March.
 Schools in other areas should decide based on local conditions, the experts said.

-The spread of the virus is hitting hard an economy that was already on the brink of recession before the outbreak.
+The spread of the virus is hammering an economy that was already verging on recession.
 A Bank of Japan poll showed the mood of industrial manufacturers at its most pessimistic for seven years.

-Calls for a lockdown in Japan are increasing on social media, with many Twitter users expressing worry and pointing to more draconian measures in cities abroad.
+Calls for a lockdown have been growing on social media, with many Twitter users expressing worry and pointing to the more draconian measures taken in cities elsewhere around the world.

 “One of my friends who works in Tokyo is still commuting on packed trains,” wrote a user under the Twitter handle Arikan.

-“I’m a little embarrassed by how indecisive Japan is compared to other nations.”
+“I’m a little embarrassed by how indecisive Japan is compared with other nations.”

-Reporting by Chang-Ran Kim, Elaine Lies, Naomi Tajitsu, Sakura Murakami and Kiyoshi Takenaka; Writing by Linda Sieg and Elaine Lies; Editing by Mark Heinrich
+Reporting by Chang-Ran Kim, Elaine Lies, Naomi Tajitsu, Sakura Murakami, Kiyoshi Takenaka and Rocky Swift; Writing by Linda Sieg, Elaine Lies and Aaron Sheldrick; Editing by Mark Heinrich and Hugh Lawson